rehanvdm/cdk-express-pipeline/README.md

 The Wave, Stage and Stack order is as follows:

 - Waves are deployed sequentially, one after the other.
-- Stages within a Wave are deployed in parallel.
+- Stages within a Wave are deployed in parallel by default, unless configured to be sequential.
 - Stacks within a Stage are deployed in order of stack dependencies within a Stage.

 For example, the following definition of Waves, Stages and Stacks as in CDK Express Pipelines: